Adobe-Marketing-Cloud/reactor-user-docs/getting-started-1/implement-solutions/add-adobe-analytics.md

    ```

 2. Paste it into the code window in the Analytics extension, **completely below** the `doPlugins` function \(not inside of it\).

-   If you don't still have extension open, re-open it as per the previous step.
+  If you don't still have extension open, reopen it as per the previous step.

    ![](../../.gitbook/assets/analytics-dopluginsandgevaloncecode.png)